 Stroke Program Persons Served

-The stroke program at Baptist Rehabilitation-Germantown serves individuals of diverse sociocultural backgrounds who have experienced stroke of all origins and types.
+The stroke and neurologic program at Baptist Medical Group-Outpatient Care Center serves individuals of diverse sociocultural backgrounds who have experienced stroke and neurologic conditions of all origins and types.
 Individuals must meet medical requirements for outpatient rehabilitation.

 Patients admitted to outpatient rehabilitation need to demonstrate the following characteristics: